Fly Synthesis Storch: Design and development

 The Storch was designed to comply with the Fédération Aéronautique Internationale microlight rules.
 It features a strut-braced high-wing, a two-seats-in-side-by-side configuration enclosed cockpit, fixed tricycle landing gear and a single engine in tractor configuration.

 The aircraft is of mixed construction, with the fuselage made from composites and the tail boom an aluminum tube.
 The HS model has a 8.70 m span wing with an area of 11.8 m2 and flaperons.
 Standard engines available are the 80 hp Rotax 912UL and the 85 hp Jabiru 2200 four-stroke powerplants.
 All controls are operated by teleflex cables, except the ailerons, which are operated by push-pull tubes.

+In 2024 a new version of the Storch was released, with a full composite fuselage, enhancing the aircraft performance significantly.